-- a.
-Non-Exempt Employees who receive approval to Telecommute must comply with all record-keeping requirements and must accurately record all working time. - b.
-Non-Exempt Employees who receive approval to Telecommute must take all meal and rest periods in accordance with applicable legal requirements, and-OCERS policy, and applicable Memoranda of Understanding (MOUs). - c.
+a.
+Non-Exempt Employees who receive approval to Telecommute must comply with all record-keeping requirements and must accurately record all working time.

+- b.
+Non-Exempt Employees who receive approval to Telecommute must take all meal and rest periods in accordance with applicable legal requirements, and OCERS policy - c.
 Non-Exempt Employees who receive approval to Telecommute may not perform any Telecommuting work (regular or occasional) that is outside of regular work hours without advance written approval from their supervisor.
 This includes checking email and phone messages, which is considered work time and must be documented. - d.
 Non-Exempt Employees who receive approval to Telecommute are prohibited from working overtime except with the advance written approval of their supervisor.